dks28/ProbCompNotes/README.md

-This repository contains the LaTeX source for my lecture notes about the Part II Unit of Assessment 'Probability and Computation' as lectured by Jpohn Sylvester, Nicolás Rivera, Luca Zanetti and Thomas Sauerwald in 2019.
+This repository contains the LaTeX source for my lecture notes about the Part II Unit of Assessment 'Probability and Computation' as lectured by John Sylvester, Nicolás Rivera, Luca Zanetti and Thomas Sauerwald in 2019.

 Their prupose is to support my learning for the 2020 iteration of